 Residence halls are provided by Northwest Mississippi Community College for the convenience of students who cannot or do not wish to commute on a daily basis.
 Residence hall life often makes for a fuller and richer college experience for students.
 Our mission is to first serve the residents of our eleven-county district and then the other residents of the state of Mississippi.
 Northwest does not offer campus housing to out-of-state students due to demand from in-district and in-state students (exceptions are made for scholarship athletes, special programs, and during the spring semester if there is available space after all in-state students are housed).

 Students who wish to apply for housing should obtain a residence hall application from the Housing or Recruiting offices or via the Housing page of the Northwest website.
-Completed housing applications should be submitted to the Housing Office, located on the first floor in Tate Hall, with a nonrefundable room reservation fee of $100 for Benton, Calhoun, DeSoto, Marshall, or Tallahatchie halls or $50 for all other halls.
+Completed housing applications should be submitted to the Housing Office, located on the second floor in Yalobusha Hall, with a nonrefundable room reservation fee of $85 for all residence halls.

 Northwest does not assume any legal obligation to pay for loss or damage to the student’s personal property if it occurs in its buildings or on its grounds, prior to, during, or subsequent to the period of the student’s residence on-campus.
 The student or student’s parents are encouraged to carry appropriate insurance to cover such losses.

 An “RLC” is a professional Northwest employee who supervises the Residence Hall Directors within a designated area.
 The RLC resides on campus and is an additional resource for their residents.
 The RLC assists the residence hall staff in maintaining order in the residence halls through room inspections, as further discussed on page 107 of this Bulletin, and via a “Campus Appearance Ticket” for behaviors that violate the Student Code of Conduct.